cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 application-related concerns means that neither will be taken care of effectively.

-It then starts to become clearer then that, in order to address these problems in the long run, event and execution results data need to be handled in application territory.
+It then starts to become clearer that, in order to address these problems in the long run, event and execution results data need to be handled in application territory.
 But what does the trajectory look like to facilitate this evolution over time?

 ### Roadmap